sujal-chauhan2006/ML-Algorithms-Practice/Decision Tree/README.md

-# 🌳 Decision Tree Regressor
+# 🌳 Decision Tree

 ## 📌 Overview

-This repository contains a hands-on implementation of the **Decision Tree Regressor** algorithm using **Scikit-learn**.
+This repository contains hands-on implementations of **Decision Tree Classification, Decision Tree Regression, and Decision Tree Visualization** using **Scikit-learn** and **dtreeviz**.

-The notebook demonstrates the complete machine learning workflow, including data preprocessing, model training, prediction, evaluation, and hyperparameter tuning for regression problems.
+The notebooks cover the complete machine learning workflow, including model building, visualization, prediction, evaluation, feature importance, prediction path analysis, and hyperparameter tuning.

-The objective of this project is to understand how Decision Tree Regression works and how different parameters affect model performance.
+The goal of this repository is to build a strong understanding of Decision Trees for both **classification** and **regression** problems while learning how to interpret and visualize tree-based models.

 ---

 ## 📚 Topics Covered

+### 🌳 Decision Tree Classification
+- Introduction to Decision Trees
+- Building a Decision Tree Classifier
+- Decision Boundary Visualization
+- Tree Interpretation
+- Prediction Path Analysis

+### 🌳 Decision Tree Regression
 - Introduction to Decision Tree Regression
 - Loading and exploring the dataset
 - Data preprocessing